-Pursuant to the Law on Electronic Communications no. 241-XVI of 15.11.2007, the radio frequency spectrum is a portion of the electromagnetic spectrum comprising radio waves within the frequency range of 9 kHz to 3000 GHz.
+Pursuant to the Law on Electronic Communications no. 241-XVI of 15.11.2007, with subsequent amendments (hereinafter: - Law 241/2007), the radio frequency spectrum is a portion of the electromagnetic spectrum comprising radio waves within the frequency range of 9 kHz to 3000 GHz.
 Radio frequencies and channels are limited resources under public state property.
 The state has the exclusive right to regulate the use of radio frequency spectrum and persues is under the law, by taking a number of economic, organizational and technical steps meant to ensure the efficient use of the radio frequency spectrum to meet the needs of natural and legal persons, public administration authorities, defence and national security, to ensure public order and implementation of information technologies.

 The distribution of frequency bands for radiocommunications services, as well as the conditions for their use are established in the National Frequency Assignment Chart, approved by State Radio Frequenciy Commission of the Republic of Moldova.

 The radio frequency spectrum includes the following categories of usage:

 a) Governmental use (national security and defense, civil protection, police);